rcdailey/zandronum-server/README.md

 ### Bridge Networking

 If you use `bridge` networking, LAN broadcasting (via `sv_broadcast`) does not work properly.
-This is because Zandronum addvertises the bound IP address (which is on the docker bridge subnet), which your LAN subnet will not have direct access to.
+This is because Zandronum advertises the bound IP address (which is on the docker bridge subnet), which your LAN subnet will not have direct access to.
 Other than that, though, everything works.
 The sub-sections below go into more detail.